 When Your Injuries Are Caused by Medical Providers or by Defective Products

 People make mistakes.
 Doctors may incorrectly diagnose and treat an illness.
 Products are often designed or manufactured incorrectly, causing dangerous defects.
 You may sustain an injury and not understand how or why it happened.
-If your injuries were the result of medical malpractice or due to a dangerous or defective product, you should retain a personal injury lawyer.
+If your injuries were the result of medical malpractice or due to a dangerous or defective product, you should retain an Arizona personal injury lawyer.
 These claims involve highly complex and technical issues.
 Lawyers representing defendants will aggressively defend their clients against your claims.

 When You Are Partially at Fault for the Accident